Ansel Elgort

-Early life and background
+Early life

 Ansel Elgort was born in New York City on March 14, 1994.
-His parents are Arthur Elgort, a fashion photographer who has worked extensively for Vogue magazine and Grethe Barrett Holby, an opera director.
+His parents are Arthur Elgort, a fashion photographer who has worked extensively for Vogue magazine, and Grethe Barrett Holby, an opera director.
 Elgort's father named him after prominent nature photographer Ansel Adams (1902–1984).
-Ansel is of Russian Jewish descent on his father's side, and of Norwegian ancestry on his mother's.
+Ansel is of Russian Jewish descent on his father's side, and of Norwegian, English and German ancestry on his mother's.
 Elgort's Norwegian maternal grandmother, Aase-Grethe, was in the Norwegian resistance during World War II and saved Norwegian Jewish children by moving them into neutral Sweden; because of these activities, she was imprisoned in a concentration camp.

 Elgort has two older siblings: sister Sophie Elgort, a fashion photographer, and brother Warren Elgort, a cinematographer.
 He is a cousin of comedian Sam Morril, who is the son of his paternal uncle.
 At age nine, Elgort auditioned for the School of American Ballet, and studied there for five years.

 Elgort attended Trinity School, The Professional Performing Arts School, Fiorello H. LaGuardia High School, and Stagedoor Manor summer camp.
 He started taking acting classes at age 12 and at LaGuardia, where he performed in a rendition of Hairspray with schoolmate Kyle Jean-Baptiste and starred in the school's productions of Guys and Dolls.
 During high school, in 2009, he appeared in Teen Vogue alongside Polish model Jac Jagaciak in an editorial photographed by his father.

 Career

 Acting

 Elgort's first professional acting appearance was a few months before graduating high school, just days after his 18th birthday, when he premiered a lead role in an Off-Broadway production of Regrets in March 2012.
 His film debut was in the 2013 remake of Carrie, in the key secondary role of the lead character's prom date.
-His first highly publicized role was in Divergent (2014) as Caleb Prior, the brother of the lead character.
+His first highly publicized role was in Divergent (2014) as Caleb Prior, the brother of the lead character, Beatrice "Tris" Prior, played by Shailene Woodley.

-Immediately after the filming of Divergent was completed, it was announced that Elgort would play Augustus Waters in the film adaptation of John Green's novel The Fault in Our Stars opposite Shailene Woodley, who would play Hazel Grace Lancaster.
+Immediately after the filming of Divergent was completed, it was announced that Elgort would play Augustus Waters in the film adaptation of John Green's novel The Fault in Our Stars opposite Woodley again, who would play Hazel Grace Lancaster.
 The film followed the story of Hazel, a teenage cancer patient, who is forced by her parents to attend a support group, where she subsequently meets and falls in love with Waters, a former basketball player.
 The film, directed by Josh Boone, was released on June 6, 2014.
 Elgort next co-starred in the dramatic film Men, Women & Children, directed by Jason Reitman and released in October 2014; it co-starred his LaGuardia classmate Timothée Chalamet.